Schaefferstown, Pennsylvania: History

 Schaefferstown is one of the oldest towns in Lebanon County (which was formed from parts of Dauphin County and Lancaster County in 1813), being at least a century older than the county itself.
 It is the main town in Heidelberg Township.
 Although the exact date of the first settlers is unknown, it is certain that they settled here before 1725.
 Those first settlers were believed to have been German Jews though no physical evidence of their presence in the area that would become Schaefferstown exists.
-It is said twenty or so Jewish traders lived in the area in a place known as Lebanon Tradiing Post.
-An old jewish burial ground is said to have been situated about a quarter mile south of Tower Hill and almost a hundred yards east of South Market Street in Schaefferstown.
+It is said twenty or so Jewish traders lived in the area in a place known as Lebanon Trading Post.
+An old Jewish burial ground is said to have been situated about a quarter mile south of Tower Hill and almost a hundred yards east of South Market Street in Schaefferstown.

 Brendle Farms, Philip Erpff House, and Rex House are listed on the National Register of Historic Places.
 Bomberger's Distillery, also listed, was located near Schaefferstown.
 The buildings of the distillery were demolished.
 The Schaeffer House was added to the National Register of Historic Places and designated a National Historic Landmark in 2011.
 Other historic buildings include the extravagant Second Empire style Weigley Mansion.
 Schaefferstown also hosts three museums: The Alexander Schaeffer House and Farm, Gemberling-Rex House and the Thomas R. Brendle Museum.